insidemordecai/chequered-zone/README.md

 The project makes use of three tables - contact (for data from contact form), posts (to keep articles) and users.

+### Working with the project

 To clone and reproduce this project's functionalities, the project sql file `chequered-zone.sql` is included in the root folder.
-Import into phpMyAdmin.
+Import into phpMyAdmin or alternatives.

 Default password for all users is `123456`

+The admin is `Jack Bauer` with email as `jbauer@gmail.com` <br>
+An example of a non-admin user is `Ayrton Senna` with email as `asenna@gmail.com` <br>

+All new users will be fans by default without administrative privileges.